raphaelbgr/stormbreaker-sutdios-android-challenge-2/readme.md

 - Status: To Do
 - Labels: Android
 - Priority: Medium
-- Assignee:
 - Reporter: Marcos Silva

 ## Delivery
 - Delivery instructions:
-    1. Create a new GitHub repo exclusively for the project
+    1. Create a new GitHub repo exclusively for the test
+        - You may not reuse your previous repo
     2. Make commits as you normally would
-    3. At the end of the 5h, give access to mediumhotcoffee (msilva@fastmail.com)
+    3. At the end of the 3h, give access to mediumhotcoffee (msilva@fastmail.com)
         - The delivery time is counted as the time of the invite; if the invite is sent when the repo is created and contains no relevant files, the applicant will be disqualified
         - Any commits past the deadline will not be considered
 - Reminders: